robhaughton1/semantic-layout/README.md

-# Semantic Blog Layout
+# Semantic HTML Layout

-A simple webpage built using semantic HTML5 elements and clean CSS.
-This project focuses on proper structure, readability, and the use of meaningful tags to improve accessibility and maintainability.
+A simple webpage built using semantic HTML5 elements and minimal CSS.
+This project demonstrates a clean document structure with a centered layout, clear sectioning, and readable markup that follows modern web standards.

 ## Features
 - Fully semantic HTML5 structure
+- Header with title and navigation
+- Main content section with descriptive text
+- Footer with consistent styling
+- Centered, fixed-width layout for readability
-- Clean and readable CSS
+- Minimal CSS focused on clarity and structure
-- Organized layout using header, nav, section, article, and footer
-- Easy to extend or restyle
-- Suitable as a foundation for future projects

 ## Purpose
-This project was created to practice building webpages using semantic HTML.
-The goal is to maintain clarity, improve accessibility, and follow modern web standards.
+This project was created to practice building webpages using semantic HTML elements such as header, nav, main, section, and footer.
+The goal is to maintain clarity, improve accessibility, and follow best practices for modern frontend development.

 ## Improvements Made
-- Reorganized HTML to use semantic tags
+- Organized the page using semantic tags instead of generic containers
-- Cleaned and formatted CSS for readability
+- Applied simple CSS to center content and improve readability
-- Ensured consistent spacing and structure
+- Ensured consistent spacing and structure throughout the layout
-- Removed unused or redundant code
-- Improved overall layout clarity
+- Removed unnecessary markup to keep the page minimal and clean

 ## What I Learned
-- Using semantic HTML5 elements effectively
+- How semantic HTML improves structure and accessibility
+- How to organize a webpage using meaningful elements
+- How to apply minimal CSS for clean presentation
-- Structuring a webpage for readability and accessibility
+- How to build a simple, readable layout suitable for expansion
-- Maintaining clean and organized CSS
-- Building layouts that are easy to extend

 ## Tech Used
 - HTML5
 - CSS3
+- Git and GitHub

 - Git and GitHub